 Why Schema Markup Matters

-• Helps search engines understand your content's meaning, not just keywords
+- It helps search engines understand your content's meaning and relationships, not just its keywords.

-• Required for many SERP features (recipes, events, products, FAQs)
+- It is required to qualify for many SERP features (recipes, events, products, reviews, FAQs, breadcrumbs).

 JSON-LD Format